All Episodes

 So they're wildly effective.

-Uh the evidence is in plain sight, and I'm glad the House Oversight Committee is doing the work to help bring this thing to the public.
+And I'm glad the House Oversight Committee is doing the work to help bring this thing to the public.

-And I expect you mentioned the Republican debate tonight.
+And I expect, you mentioned the Republican debate tonight.

 I expect we'll probably hear more about Hunter Biden tonight than we've heard on other mainstream news outlets for the last five years.